 If you are unable to get a recommendation from your current employer, you should still find someone who can speak to your accomplishments in a professional setting.
-In addition, you should use the optional essay section to explain why your current employer/supervisor is not represented in your recommendations in order to clarify the situation in your application.
+In addition, you should use the optional question section to explain why your current employer/supervisor is not represented in your recommendations in order to clarify the situation in your application.

 Should my recommender answer your specific questions or write a recommendation letter?

-We accept both as long as the letter addresses our questions
+We accept both as long as the letter addresses our questions.

 What constitutes a re-applicant?

 You are only a re-applicant if you applied the previous year.